vosjo/nnaps/docs/userguide/mesa_2h5.rst

 ----------

-By using a custom setup file you can specify exactly what should be included in the hdf5 archive and what the exact structure of the MESA model directory is:
+By using a custom setup file you can specify exactly what should be included in the hdf5 archive and what the exact structure of the MESA model directory is.

+The setup file has to be structured in yaml format, and can be provided using the *-setup* option.

 .. code-block:: yaml